alvinr/data-modeling/redis/state_machines/README.md

 A common data pattern revolves around managing state and ensuring that transitions between states happen in a consistent way.
 This could be anything from a fulfillment process to workflows or other systems where you need to maintain state.

 ## Provisioning
-Let's consider a simple provisioning system (see Figure­-1); it could be a signup form for a new web site, or automatic provisioning of infrastructure, etc. In this example, let's consider setting up your new Apple TV, Amazon Fire TV or Android TV device, and using one of the applications such as "NBC Sports".
+Let's consider a simple provisioning system (see Figure­-1); it could be a signup form for a new web site, or automatic provisioning of infrastructure, etc. In this example, let's consider setting up your new Apple TV, Amazon Fire TV or Android TV device, and using one of the applications such as "Olympics 2020".

 ![Alt text](figure-1.png "Figure­-1: State Machine for managing relationship end transfer")

 **Figure­-1: State Machine for managing relationship end transfer**

-The first time you use the "NBC Sports" application on the device, you are presented on screen with a Activation code.
+The first time you use the "Olympics 2020" application on the device, you are presented on screen with a Activation code.
 You then go the provider's web site with the code, enter it and after it performs a succesful entitlement request to your cable provider, the application is activated.

 As can be seen from the state diagram, each of these distinct steps is modeled as a state the system needs to track.
 Let's looks at a simple JSON representation of this schema: